-[Note: this anthology has officially closed to submissions.
+[Note: this anthology has temporarily re-opened to fiction and nonfiction submissions *only* until 31 August 2019.
+No poetry.
 Please send any queries to the editor at the address below, or to the editor-in-chief at firstname.lastname@example.org.]

 Bibliotheca Alexandrina is seeking submissions for The Host of Many: Hades and his Retinue, a devotional anthology in honor of the Lord of the Underworld and the many Deities and spirits associated with him.
 Submissions will open 31 October 2018 and close 30 May 2019, with an expected release date of Summer 2019.
 This anthology is being edited by Terence P. Ward.

 Hades, receiver of the dead, god of the underworld and of wealth, is also the host of many.
 Known to the Hellenes as Plouton, the unseen one, and as Dis Pater among the Romans, Hades rules the silent and dark places beyond the veil of death.
 Quiet it may be there, but empty it is not: uncounted generations of ancestors dwell beyond the shores of Styx, as do a wide variety of gods and spirits.

 This is an anthology in honor of the underworld’s king, and of the many other deities and daimons connected with that place; for example, Erebus, the Erinyes, Hypnos, Kerberus, Lethe, Macaria, Melinoe, Minthe, Nyx, the Oneiroi, Styx, Thanatos, and others.
 Rituals to honor chthonic deities, funerary observances, and hymns and poems written to evoke the ancient styles are welcome, as are more academic pieces and short fiction to re-imagine or expand upon what myths survive.